Albinhsn/Bonobo/README.md

 ## Bugs/Poorly implemented stuf/Poorly implemented stuff  LLVM backend

-* Just check for bugs with comments
+* Scoping rules with variables

-* Struct lookup in compiler "foo.bar";
+    * Check whether creating smth in a if remains

 * Support 2d Arrays
     * Check recursively when compiler gives array_expr it's items to support 2d arrays

-* Check always return something or error if you don't?

-* Scoping rules with variables

-* Some better error handling
-    * Need to figure out where we're not type checking etc
+* itemType in ArrayDeclaration?
+    * Create the array and check its type
+    * Then return it and check it's validity for the stmt
+    * if creating == [1,2] it doesn't matter

+* Different binary expr for fp

+* Comparison op for anything other then int

 * Don't change \n prior to scanning, find better place to do it

-* itemType in ArrayDeclaration?
-    * How does an array know what type it has?
-        * It doesn't after you calculated what it contains;
-            * Do so and then check its validity?

-* Can't redeclare var/func, check both

 ## TODO LLVM backend